“A back of an envelope algorithm is often good enough to compete with an optimal formula, and certainly good enough to outdo expert judgment.”

 “Golf is not safe.
 My grandfather died playing golf.
 Speaking up is not safe.
 People might be offended.
 Innovation is not safe.
 You’ll fail.
 Perhaps badly.
 Now that we’ve got that out of the way, what are you going to do about it?
 Hide?
 Crouch in a corner and work as hard as you can to fit in?
 That’s not safe, either.
 Might as well do something that matters instead.”

-Key points that further explain systematic trend following trading:
+Key points that further illuminate trend following:

 - Profit in up and down markets: Trend following doesn’t swear an allegiance to a bull or bear market.
 It follows trends to the end.
 No matter how ridiculous trends might appear early and no matter how insanely extended they might appear at the end, follow trends.
 Why?
 They always go farther than anyone expects.
 Ignore momentum at your peril.